jleal7/AuE8230Spring23_JairoLeal/catkin_ws/src/assignment1b/README.md

 <ins>circle.py</ins>:

 What it is:
-*code to make turtlebot move in a circle of any size.
+Code to make turtlebot move in a circle of any size.

 Instruction to launch:
 1. Open a Terminal window and run roscore.